jacobjj/sparse_rrt/README.md

 The original codebase or SST planner is small enough to be easily understood and customized as opposed to OMPL SST implementation.

 ## INSTALLING
-To install the package just run pip:
+To install the package clone this directory to your system, and run the following command in your directory

 ```
-pip install sparse-rrt
+pip install -e .
 ```

 ## STANDARD EXPERIMENTS